skilld-labs/kaizer/scripts/theme-generator/README.md

 in the beginning of its project.
 But that's not all, because with our integration almost all components from storybook will be fully re-used by Drupal, so `Storybook` becomes not a standalone tool.
 Methodology of doing storybook is well described [below](Below).

-3. Fast growing drupal experience of front-end developers.
+3. Fast growing drupal experience of drupal developers.

-Before creating one or another component front-end develop should understand what its component will be in Drupal.

 #### For a regular drupal developer